lena0429/pokemon-wiki-cli-project/README.md

 # pokemon-wiki-cli-project
 Hi👋!
 Welcome to my very first cli data project🎉!
-In this directory, this app provides a CLI to review the information of 20 pokemons including their names, heights, moves, etc.
+In this directory, this app provides a CLI to access the data of 30 pokemons fetched from an Pokemon api.
+It also auto saves the Pokemon the user has just viewed and allows the user to view all the items he or she has learned about.

 # Installation
 $ bundle install

 # Usage
-Type the below and follow the on screen prompts.
+In the directory, simply type the below and follow the on screen prompts.

 $ ruby bin/run